Step one – Your details

 As part of your health check, you will be given a physical activity score.
 There is an increasing amount of evidence to suggest that increasing your physical activity levels can reduce your chance of developing conditions such as high blood pressure and even dementia!

 It is recommended that everyone should do at least 150 min of physical activity per week.
-This can be spaced out through a week, please see the following link for suggestions of what to do: https://www.nhs.uk/live-well/exercise/
+This can be spaced out through a week, please see this page on the NHS Website about excercise.

 Cutting back on drinking